IamSnowLeopard/mitmern.github.io/MovingEyes/README.md

 3. Use the "Add Flies!" button to add new images to the container
 4. Click "Catch Flies!" to start the movement

+## Roadmap to future improvements:
+1. Fix issue that causes some flies to get stuck
+2. Fix issue that prevents some flies from disappearing on click

 ## Support:
 Reach out: https://www.linkedin.com/in/rahmat-m-05893b25/